-New Pacenti P-Dent design allows for stems as short as 20mm - MBR
+Pacenti now available to buy in UK via direct sales - MBR

 “P-DENT continues a trend toward long and low geometry characterized by longer top tubes and shorter stem lengths.
 Brands such as Mondraker, Geometron, Pole, and Transition to name a few have been pushing the limits using current available stem lengths.
 P-DENT, gives the opportunity to explore new avenues of bike fit, while retaining a low front end and traction over the front wheel.
 You can also use it to upsize a frame if you’re between bike sizes, and there’s plenty of riders that will just appreciate the nimble handling afforded by the bar and stem combo”- Pacenti.

-Pacenti will begin production with a 25mm stem, roughly a 5mm reduction on the current shortest conventional stem, but there is 20mm stem also available to order “for those who want to experiment with [top tube] length”.

-The P-Dent follows current geometry thinking in the bike industry, pioneered by the likes of Chris Porter, that has brought more reach, longer wheelbases and wider bars to modern bikes.
+The P-Dent followed current geometry thinking in the bike industry, pioneered by the likes of Chris Porter, that has brought more reach, longer wheelbases and wider bars to modern bikes.

 In case you’re wondering, the dimple should not affect the strength of the bar either as Pascal’s testing demonstrates that stresses predominantly fall on the outside of the bar and at the stem clamps.